adjust/unity_sdk/README.md

 You can register a callback to be notified of successful and failed tracked events and/or sessions.

-Follow the same steps and implement the following callback function for successful tracked events:
+Follow the same steps to implement the following callback function for successful tracked events:

 ```cs
 // ...